nod-ai/SHARK-TestSuite/e2eshark/README.md

 To get a local build of torch MLIR, follow: https://github.com/llvm/torch-mlir/blob/main/docs/development.md

-For torch MLIR build, build the torch_mlir python wheel and install it in your python env in addition (preferrred to ensure that you have the latest and greatest changes):
+If you have a local build of torch MLIR build, you can build the torch_mlir python wheel and install it in your python env in addition, that will remove need to use PYTHONPATH when you are running model.py manually.
+Use any of following options for allowing torch_mlir package to be available when running manually the model.py or runmodel.py.
+If you run using run.py then this step is taken care of for you.

+Option 1:

 https://github.com/llvm/torch-mlir/blob/main/docs/development.md#build-python-packages